0x444454/Commodore-6309/README.md

 # RESULT

 At the moment, the 6309 Kernal ROM only sets up the VIC-II and prints some characters on screen.
+Exciting! ;-)
+Ahem, better demos will come in the future.

 ![6309 running](media/2024-10-05_6309_running.jpg)